Fundraising & data peeps! This is where our worlds collide.

-Of course, this metrics becomes more useful when you compare these numbers to previous years.
+Of course, this metric becomes more useful when you compare these numbers to previous years.

-One way to bring RSVP & Attendance numbers close together is to reduce your no-show count.
+One way to bring RSVP & Attendance numbers closes is to reduce your no-show count.
 No-shows are the people who RSVP to your event, but ghost without letting a soul know.

 And surprise: the higher your cancellations, the lower your no-shows!